tango-controls/rfc/4/README.md

 ## Specification

 An Attribute has:
-* A set of static metadata that constitute to Attribute's definition,
+* A set of static metadata that constitute Attribute's definition,
 * A set of dynamically configurable properties, e.g. for alarming purposes,
 * A set of runtime parameters describing Attribute's value at given point in time.